quay/clair/README.md

 Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including [appc] and [docker]).

 1. In regular intervals, Clair ingests vulnerability metadata from a configured set of sources and stores it in the database.
-2. Clients use the Clair API to index their container images; this parses a list of installed _source packages_ stores them in the database.
+2. Clients use the Clair API to index their container images; this parses a list of installed _source packages_ and stores them in the database.
-3. Clients use the Clair API to query the database; combining this data is done in real time, rather than a cached result that needs re-scanning.
+3. Clients use the Clair API to query the database; correlating data is done in real time, rather than a cached result that needs re-scanning.
-4. When updates to vulnerability metadata occur, a webhook can be configured to page or block deployments.
+4. When updates to vulnerability metadata occur, a webhook containg the affected images can be configured to page or block deployments.

 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named `Clair` after the French term which translates to *clear*, *bright*, *transparent*.

 [appc]: https://github.com/appc/spec
 [docker]: https://github.com/docker/docker/blob/master/image/spec/v1.2.md
-[extended programmatically]: #customization
 [releases]: https://github.com/coreos/clair/releases

 ## When would I use Clair?